Robinson Crusoe: Film adaptations

+In 1968, American writer/director Ralph C. Bluemke made a family-friendly version of the story titled Robby, in which the main characters were portrayed as children.
+It starred Warren Raum as Robby (Robinson Crusoe) and Ryp Siani as Friday (who were the director's first choices for the roles).
+Bluemke originally conceived the idea while working at a bank in 1960.
+Given the nature and location of the script, Bluemke knew from the beginning that the film would require a certain amount of nudity in order to give it a sense of realism and authenticity.
+At the time, he was under the impression that the nudity depicted in the film would be condoned as natural and innocent, given the backdrop of the story, and given that the actors involved were prepubescent boys.
+The film failed to secure a wide distribution deal, in part because prospective distributors were wary about the extensive nudity featured in the film.
+Undaunted, the producers raised enough capital to release the film themselves, acting as their own distributor.
+It had limited screenings on Broadway in New York City on August 14, 1968.

 Peter O'Toole and Richard Roundtree co-starred in a 1975 film Man Friday which sardonically portrayed Crusoe as incapable of seeing his dark-skinned companion as anything but an inferior creature, while Friday is more enlightened and sympathetic.
 In 1988, Aidan Quinn portrayed Robinson Crusoe in the film Crusoe.
 A 1997 movie entitled Robinson Crusoe starred Pierce Brosnan and received limited commercial success.
 The 2000 film Cast Away, with Tom Hanks as a FedEx employee stranded on an island for many years, also borrows much from the Robinson Crusoe story.

 In 1981, Czechoslovakian director and animator Stanislav Látal made a version of the story under the name Adventures of Robinson Crusoe, a Sailor from York combining traditional and stop-motion animation.
 The movie was coproduced by regional West Germany broadcaster Südwestfunk Baden-Baden.

 Animated adaptations

 In 1988, an animated cartoon for children called Classic Adventure Stories Robinson Crusoe was released.
 Crusoe's early sea travels are simplified, as his ship outruns the Salé Rovers pirates but then gets wrecked in a storm.

+And then in 1995 the BBC first aired the series Robinson Sucroe until 1998, with The Children's Channel and Pop repeating it.

 Radio adaptations

-Daniel Defoe - Robinson Crusoe was adapted as a two part play for BBC radio.
-Dramatised by Steve Chambers and Directed by Marion Nancarrow it was first broadcast on BBC Radio 4 in May 1998.
-Subsequently re-broadcast on BBC Radio 4 Extra in February 2023.
+Daniel Defoe – Robinson Crusoe was adapted as a two-part play for BBC radio.
+Dramatised by Steve Chambers and directed by Marion Nancarrow, and starring Roy Marsden and Tom Bevan, it was first broadcast on BBC Radio 4 in May 1998.
+It was subsequently rebroadcast on BBC Radio 4 Extra in February 2023.

-Starring Roy Marsden and Tom Bevan.